Ivan Aivazovsky: Dispute over identity

 In June 2017 Ukrainian President Petro Poroshenko claimed that Aivazovsky is "part of Ukrainian heritage", which prompted Russian media to accuse him of cultural appropriation.

-As part of derussification in Ukraine in the wake of the 2022 Russian invasion of Ukraine, Aivazovsky streets were renamed in several Ukrainian cities, including Lviv and Rivne.
-Sumy kept the name.
+As part of derussification in Ukraine in the wake of the 2022 Russian invasion of Ukraine, Aivazovsky streets were renamed in several Ukrainian cities, including Lviv and Rivne, while Sumy chose to keep his name.

 In February 2023, the Metropolitan Museum of Art was reported to have classified Aivazovsky, along with Arkhip Kuindzhi and Ilya Repin, as Ukrainian artists.
 It was welcomed by Ukraine's Culture Minister Oleksandr Tkachenko and the Kyiv Post, with both describing it as decolonization of Ukrainian art.
 It prompted wide criticism in Russia, both by the government and art specialists.
 Andrey Kovalchuk, chairman of the Union of Artists of Russia, called it "political insinuation and provocation."
 The head of Russian-annexed Crimea, Sergey Aksyonov accused Kyiv and its "Western patrons" of "theft."
 He said if Aivazovsky lived today, he would be declared a Kremlin agent and be cancelled in the West.
-The Russian satirical website Panorama joked about Lviv returning the name of the derussified Aivazvosky Street.

 Tatyana Gaiduk, director of the Aivazovsky National Art Gallery in Feodosia, argued that Aivazovsky was an Armenian and the "bearer of Armenian and Russian culture.
 Armenian traditions reigned in the house, in everyday life, but for everyone Aivazovsky is a representative of the large Russian world.
 All over the world he became known as a Russian artist, one of those who glorified Russian art.
 He was very patriotic, in his paintings he sang all the outstanding victories of the Russian navy."
 She also noted that the Ukrainian poet Taras Shevchenko, a classmate of Aivazovsky at the Peteresburg Academy of Arts, did not consider him a compatriot.
-Armenian-born Russian activist Arshak Makichyan criticized the move, saying "Western decolonization is colonization."
 Vartan Matiossian called it "misplaced decolonization efforts" and argued for listing Aivazovsky as Armenian first.
 In early March 2023, the Metropolitan Museum of Art changed Aivazovsky's label to "Armenian, born Russian Empire [now Ukraine]."